 What it does

 Reads git status, git diff, and git diff --cached.
 Categorises changes.
 Auto-updates relevant docs itself instead of just asking.
 Validates every <!-- src: --> citation in docs/** is still accurate.
 Drafts a why-focused commit message.
+When a second model is available, the outgoing diff is reviewed by the drift-hunter gate (below) before it lands.

 When to use